 7. Coastal Adventures

-2020 marks Scotland’s Year of Coasts and Waters, so what better time to get out and explore Scotland’s coastline.
+What better time to get out and explore Scotland’s coastline.
 Take a walk by a beautiful loch or a boat trip around the islands, or you could even try some watersports.
 There are a host of high-quality outdoor activity centres in Scotland, offering a range of different watersports options for beginners, as well as those looking for a tougher challenge.

 8. Cracking Castles